telerik/kendo-ui-core/docs/web/numerictextbox/overview.md

         });
     </script>

-## Support for label element
+### `label` Element Support

-Because of its complex rendering, focusing the widget using a `LABEL` element requires additional implementation.
-Check [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho), which shows how its done.
+Because of its complex rendering, focusing the widget by using a label element requires additional implementation.
+For more information about how to do it, check this [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho).

-## Known limitations
+## Known Limitations

 ### Value Precision

-Kendo UI NumericTextBox widget uses JavaScript [Number](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5) object to keep its value, which has a certain precision limitation.
-In general, Number object can persist its precision up to 16 digits.
-Numbers longer than that length will be converted to exponential numbers and hence will lose their precision.
-As the widget relies on a Number object, it gets the same precision limitation.
+Kendo UI NumericTextBox uses a JavaScript [`Number`](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5) object to keep its value, which has a certain precision limitation.
+In general, the `Number` object can persist its precision up to 16 digits.
+Numbers longer than that are converted to exponential numbers.
+Hence, they lose their precision.
+As the widget relies on a `Number` object, it gets the same precision limitation.

-Unfortunately, there is no feasible workaround for this limitation as it comes from the JavaScript itself.
-What we suggest is to use simple INPUT element with server validation, as some server languages are able to parse long numbers.
+No feasible workaround for this limitation exists as it comes from JavaScript itself.
+It is recommended that you use a simple `<input>` element with server validation as some server languages are able to parse long numbers.

 ### Input Type

-The Kendo UI NumericTextBox uses `<input type="text" />` elements.
+Kendo UI NumericTextBox uses `<input type="text" />` elements.
 If the widget is initialized from an `<input type="number" />` element, it will switch the input type to `text`.
-This behavior is required in order to support comma (",") as a decimal separator in some non-"en-US" cultures.
+This behavior is required so that comma (",") is supported as a decimal separator in some non-"en-US" cultures.
 For the time being, browsers do not take into account the client's culture and always ignore values that contain a comma decimal separator.

-A side effect from using a text input type is that it will prevent the numeric keyboard from appearing on mobile devices with context-specific software keyboards.

-If a numeric software keyboard is desired, there are two possible workarounds:
+A side effect from using a `text` input type is that it prevents the numeric keyboard from appearing on mobile devices with context-specific software keyboards.
+If a numeric software keyboard is desired, use any of the two possible workarounds:

 * Use a plain numeric input for mobile devices and add a [`k-textbox`](/web/appearance-styling#primitives) CSS class to apply Kendo UI styling.
 * Change the input type back to `number` after the NumericTextBox is initialized.
 This is possible only for cultures that use a dot (".") as a decimal separator.

+###### Example

         /* widget is initialized */
         $("#my-numeric-textbox").kendoNumericTextBox({ /*...*/ });